Do you want to build a Stargate and DHD yourself?

 In addition to the 3D printed objects that makes up the Stargate, we need some motors, wires, a raspberry pi, screws, LED’s etc. Below is a list of all the things I used in this project.
 I cannot guarantee that I remembered it all (or that every item is an exact match for what I used), but I think the list is rather complete.

-Update 18.11.2020: I just calculated an estimate price for all the hardware in the below table.
-This is not including shipping.
+Update 18.11.2020: I just calculated an estimate price for all the hardware in the below tables.
+This is not including shipping and import fees.
 The total amount for the list below is about 520 euro.